GathalaDilip/DecisionTreeClassifier_Iris_data/README.md

-"""Final Project Conclusion Summary: Iris Dataset Classification using Decision Tree
+Final Project Conclusion Summary: Iris Dataset Classification using Decision Tree

 Project Objective:
 The objective of this project was to classify the species of Iris flowers (Iris-setosa, Iris-versicolor, and Iris-virginica) based on their features (sepal length, sepal width, petal length, and petal width) using a Decision Tree Classifier.